Appearance

 .

-Code changes track post-transaction runtime bytecode for deployed/modified contracts and delegation indicators from EIP-7702.
+Track post‑transaction runtime bytecode for deployed or modified contracts, and delegation indicators as defined in EIP-7702.

-- Accessed but unchanged: Include with empty changes (
+- Accessed but unchanged: Include the address with empty changes (e.g., targets of

 EXTCODEHASH